Publication & Editorial Policy

 AIMS AND SCOPE

-Journal of Pharmacovigilance & Drug Safety is a peer-reviewed open-access international multidisciplinary medical research journal that publishes original research work in the form of Full Length Papers, Review Articles, Case Reports, Letter to Editor, Short communications, Drug Updates in all major disciplines of Basic, Clinical Medicine, Surgery and BioMedical Sciences.
-The journal is printed Four times a year (quarterly).
+Journal of Pharmacovigilance & Drug Safety is a peer-reviewed open-access international medical research journal that publishes original research work in the form of Full Length Papers, Review Articles, Case Reports, Letter to Editor, Short communications, Drug Updates.
+The journal is printed Two times a year.
 The language of the journal is English.

 Journal of Pharmacovigilance & Drug Safety aims to provide a home for all properly conducted medical research to be fully reported, after a rigorous and transparent peer review process.
 The journal carries the charges for publication of manuscripts.